1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 The process: Matt Gershuny and Lori Keith favor businesses that offer a product or service that’s in demand or companies that dominate their industry.
 The managers must conclude that a company’s intrinsic value—their estimate of its true worth—can increase, on average, by at least high-single-digit percentages annually over the next three years.

-The track record: Over the past three years, Parnassus has beaten the typical mid-cap fund by an average of 3.6 percentage points per year.
+The track record: Over the past five and 10 years, Parnassus has beaten the typical mid-cap fund.

 1-Year Return: 36.8%

 The focus: Cheap, unloved or undiscovered small-company stocks.

 The process: Manager David Wagner favors firms run by managers who are shareholder-oriented.
 The fund is big, with more than $10 billion in assets.
 But Wagner manages to skew small: Holdings in the 300-stock portfolio have an average market value of $2 billion, which is less than the $3.5 billion average of the typical small-company fund.

 The track record: After a rough 2014 and 2015, the fund has been on a roll lately.